-1. Gather All of the Necessary Supplies
+1. Gather all of the necessary packing supplies

 Your items deserve high-quality transportation to ensure the safe arrival of your new home.
-Faced with so many types of boxes and shipping supplies, choosing the right materials can be hard.
+Faced with so many types of boxes and shipping supplies, choosing the right packing materials can be hard.
 We found a medium-sized family in a two- to three-bedroom home generally requires:

 - Fifteen small book boxes